 In order to create a CI/CD pipeline with GitHub Actions, Github first expects a

-directory at the root of our
+.yml file to exist at .github/workflows/ directory at the root of our

 project/repository.